-Igfxem.exe acts as an intermediary between your Intel graphics card and your GUI and makes various settings easily available and adjustable from its menu.
+- Igfxem.exe acts as an intermediary between your Intel graphics card and your GUI, and it makes various settings easily available and adjustable from its menu.

-You see, because the file determines how the required configurations will be accessed by other programs, it often comes into conflict with this other software.
-This results in it trying to occupy more CPU time in an effort to execute what has been demanded of it, in the end causing a CPU overload.
+But sometimes it comes into conflict with other software, and in an attempt to occupy more CPU time with the effort to execute what has been demanded of it, it eventually causes the CPU overload.

-Additionally, some malware is cheekily named igfxem.exe and could be the actual reasons behind persistent igfxem high CPU utilization.
+Additionally, some malware is cheekily named the same and could be the actual reason behind the persistent Igfxem high CPU utilization.

-How to solve the Igfxem.exe high CPU usage problem?
+How do I fix the Igfxem.exe high CPU and memory usage?

 1. Scan your system for malware